Northbound St. Louis

 Located in downtown Kirkwood, Northbound St. Louis is a joint-accredited behavioral healthcare provider specialized in treating adults suffering from addiction and co-occurring mental health disorders.
 We provide the latest in evidence-based therapies and a full continuum of outpatient services to help clients achieve long-term recovery from addiction.

-Licensed clinicians at Northbound, St Louis work closely with professional referral sources (therapists, addiction counselors, social workers, psychologists, and physicians), family members, and clients to determine the most appropriate level of care and arranging admission when clinically appropriate.
+Licensed clinicians at Northbound’s rehab center in St. Louis, MO work closely with professional referral sources (therapists, addiction counselors, social workers, psychologists, and physicians), family members, and clients to determine the most appropriate level of care and arranging admission when clinically appropriate.

 Northbound St. Louis Outpatient

 - Boundaries Education & Support

 Northbound St. Louis Support